 There’s no research at present proving that routine duct cleaning improves the air quality or reduces dust in your home.
 There is, however, evidence that dirty heating and cooling coils, motors, and air handling units can make your HVAC unit less efficient.

-While duct cleaning alone doesn’t seem that necessary, there are cases where cleaning the HVAC unit and ductwork could be useful.
+While duct cleaning alone doesn’t seem necessary, there are cases where cleaning the HVAC unit and ductwork could be useful.

 Should I Have Ducts Cleaned?

-If done properly, duct cleaning doesn’t hurt; but it’s not something that needs to be on your regular home maintenance list.
+If done properly, duct cleaning doesn’t hurt.
+But, it’s not something that needs to be on your regular home maintenance list.
 You probably don’t need to have your ducts and HVAC system cleaned unless:

 How To Avoid Duct Cleaning Scams

 While there are reputable, professional HVAC cleaning services out there, there are scams as well.
 Don’t be frightened into emptying your checkbook when a company claims your home might be “unhealthy,”

 Here are some tips for avoiding scams if you decide to look into having the ducts and HVAC system in your home cleaned:

 - Full Service: Don’t settle for just duct cleaning — get a full cleaning of the heating/cooling unit.